MarkoMackic/markomackic.github.io/_posts/2022-10-26-decentralized-git-social-network.md

 categories: brainstorming
 ---

 A couple of days back, I had this idea, you know.
 I didn't try any of this btw.
+We're in the process.

 Before we dive in deeper, we need to define social network, it's a network of people who collaborate, share, and do basic 1-many and 1-one comm.
 No likes, no heart emojis,